1872 FA Cup final: Post-match

-The Cup was presented by the President of the Football Association, Ebenezer Morley, at the annual dinner of the Wanderers at the Pall Mall Restaurant, Charing Cross, on 11 April.
-The Football Association also gave each player in the winning team a silk badge commemorating the victory and the Wanderers' committee presented each player with an inscribed gold medal.
-As cup-holders, Wanderers received a bye straight to the final of the following year's FA Cup, in keeping with the original concept of the competition being a "challenge cup".
-This was the only time this rule was used.
+The trophy was presented by the President of the Football Association, Ebenezer Morley, at the annual dinner of the Wanderers club at the Pall Mall Restaurant in London, on 11 April.
+The Football Association also gave each player in the winning team a silk badge commemorating the victory and the club's committee presented each player with an inscribed gold medal.
+As cup-holders, Wanderers received a bye straight to the final of the following year's FA Cup, in keeping with the original concept of the competition being a "challenge cup"; this was the only time this rule was used.
+The FA Cup continues to be contested each season and is the oldest association football competition in the world.
+Even after the advent of professional league football in England in 1888, winning the FA Cup was for decades seen as an equal achievement to winning the league championship; the growing importance of the Premier League and UEFA Champions League has seen its prestige diminish.

-In 1938, The Times published an obituary for Thomas Hooman and stated that he had scored the winning goal in the 1872 cup final, citing an interview the player gave shortly before his death.
-This claim is not backed up by contemporary newspaper reports, all of which list Betts as the goalscorer, and, as other quoted aspects of Hooman's reminiscences about the match were incorrect, it seems that in his old age he was confusing the 1872 final with another match in which he played.
+In 1938, several newspapers published obituaries for Thomas Hooman which stated that he had scored the winning goal in the 1872 cup final.
+This is not backed up by contemporary newspaper reports, all of which list Betts as the goalscorer.
+The obituaries contain other information about the match which Hooman had "told a reporter some time ago", such as the claim that it was played without a referee or umpires; as these claims are demonstrably false, it is likely that the statement that he scored the goal was also based on his reminiscences and that so many years after the fact he was confusing the 1872 final with another match in which he played.

 In 2010, the only known surviving medal from the final was offered for sale at an auction in London.
 It had been purchased by a jeweller as part of a house clearance in the 1950s and was expected to sell for up to £50,000, but was ultimately purchased by the Professional Footballers' Association for £70,500.
-On 7 November 2012, the match was replayed by the reformed Wanderers side and the Royal Engineers team at the original venue, The Oval.
+A revived version of the Wanderers club was formed in London in 2009, reportedly with the approval of the descendants of players from the Victorian era; this team played a Royal Engineers side at the Oval in 2012 to mark the 140th anniversary of the first FA Cup final.